 Kodi’s plugins are called add-ons.
 We mentioned earlier the Kodi skin add-ons in the customization section, but that’s just the tip of the iceberg.
-There’s a lot more to it (Check out the best Kodi addons in 2020).
+There’s a lot more to it (Check out the best Kodi addons).
 You’ll get the best experience on Kodi with its add-ons as they break the limits of media watching.
 It’s safe to say that it’s the add-ons feature that made today’s Kodi.
 Yet be careful when using these add-ons for not all of them are legal.

 Plex once had a plugins service called channels.
 Unfortunately, Plex closed that service two years ago.
 What you can find now on Plex are only some ad-support TV channels.
 However, you can still watch IPTV on Plex through a workaround.